robfinch/ANY-1/README.md

 A version of version 2 of the ISA has been coded.
 Only the scalar integer instruction set is supported.
 It is being simulated.

+# Active Implementation
+The currently active implementation for an FPGA is a scalar out-of-order machine.
+There are 64 architectural registers with an additional 64 rename registers.
+So, 128 total registers, but a programmer may only use 64 of them.
+Registers are 64-bit and may contain integer, float, or posit values.
+## Pipeline
+The pipeline is partially elastic, some of the stages contain fifo's to buffer outstanding instructions.
+Pipeline fifo's are 64 entries deep.
+The decode stage feeds to a reorder buffer.
+The reorder buffer is a configurable size up to 64 entries with a default of eight entries.
+Reorder entries take considerable resources, configuring a large reorder buffer may use most of the FPGA.
+The reorder buffer allows instructions to be committed to the machine state in program order, even though they may execute out-of-order.
+## ISA support
+Only the scalar integer part of the ISA is supported.
+Adding vector capability is a work-in-progress.
+To get some semblance of the capabilies of 64-bit instructions, instruction modifiers may precede the instruction to add features for the instruction.
+Most instructions do not require modifiers however, some instructions require modifiers to be useful.
+For instance bit-field ops require four register read ports, without a modifier they are not much use.
+There is a fast, single cycle multiply operation.
+## Caches
+Instruction cache is 32kB with a 64B line size and four way set associative.
+There is a five entry fully associative victim cache for the instruction cache.
+The data cache is 16kB with a 64B line size.
+Data cache is write-through no write allocate.
+Also four way set associative.
+Caches are implemented with block rams.
+Access to the instruction cache is pipelined and feeds the pipeline every clock cycle.
+The data cache takes several clock cycles for a data access.
+But it is far better than the main memory access time.
+## Queues
+There are queues for multiply, divide and memory operations.
+These operations may take multiple clock cycles to complete, and as they are running other instruction are allowed to execute past them.
+Simpler instructions execute directly in a single clock cycle and update the reorder buffer instead of being queued.
+The memory queue does not allow loads to bypass stores.
+Load and stores are performed in program order relative to each other.
+Other instructions are allowed to complete (but not commit) while loads and stores are taking place.